Online Weighted Matching: Breaking the $\frac{1}{2}$ Barrier: Analysis of the Competitive Ratio

-We devote the rest of the paper to proving Lemma~\ref{lem:LowerBoundLambda}.
-We first show how adaptiveness in lines $19$ and $20$ of $\StocGreedy$ (Algorithm~\ref{Algorithm:StocGreedy}) improves the expected weight of allocation.
-We note that we use adaptiveness in a very controlled way.
-Although there seems to be other adaptive opportunities (e.g. lines $39$ and $40$), we limit use of adaptive choices to most beneficial places.
+The rest of our analysis is devoted to proving~\Cref{lem:lambda_gain}.
+We will need the following three inequalities in addition to~\Cref{lem:excess_and_xyz}, so we state them together for ease of reference and defer the longer proofs to~\Cref{app:analysis}.
+First, we show in \Cref{lem:marginal_gain_lower_bound} how the adaptive decisions in lines~23--24 of \Cref{alg:stochastic_greedy} improve the expected marginal gain when assigning impressions.
+We note that although there are other potential adaptive opportunities to exploit in \Cref{alg:stochastic_greedy} (e.g., lines~41--42), we use adaptiveness in a very controlled way and limit its use to the most beneficial parts of the algorithm.